The Unhealthiest Pizzas in America

 Pizza Hut's Pepperoni Lover's, Large Original Pan Pizza

-This pizza pie lures all of the pepperoni lovers of the world, but it comes at a price to your health.
-If you really love pepperoni but don't want to lose nearly 450 calories over it, you could opt for the normal pepperoni large original pan for 370 calories, 6 grams of saturated fat, and 680 milligrams of sodium.
+This pizza pie is sure to please any pepperoni lover, but is it worth all of the calories?
+If you really love pepperoni but don't want to lose nearly 450 calories over it, you could opt for the normal pepperoni large original pan for 380 calories, 7 grams of saturated fat, and 840 milligrams of sodium.
 It's not the best option you could eat, but it's the lesser of two evils here.

 Pizza Hut's Meat Lover's, Large Original Pan Pizza

-It's pretty obvious where this gargantuan slice of pizza gets its calories from, yes?
+It's pretty obvious where this slice of pizza gets its calories from, right?
 Pizza Hut's Meat Lover's pizza has got it all—pepperoni, Italian sausage, ham, bacon, pork, and beef.
 One large slice of this pizza contains more calories and total fat than a double cheeseburger at McDonald's.

 Mellow Mushroom's Great White Pizza

-Um, 480 calories for a cheese pizza?
-That's out of this world for a pie with no toppings.
-Mellow Mushroom, what kind of cheese are you layering this pizza with over there?
+Mellow Mushroom, how does a slice of cheese pizza surpass 500 calories?
 It turns out, this option contains a lot more than just your standard shredded mozzarella.
 Here's what the site says is on the caloric slice: "Olive oil and garlic base with sun-dried roasted tomatoes, provolone, feta cheese, seasoned ricotta, fresh basil, mozzarella, roma tomatoes, and onions."
 Did you drool?
-Hopefully, you didn't, because one slice makes up about a quarter of your daily calories—yes, that is only for just one slice!
+Hopefully, you didn't, because one slice makes up just over a quarter of your daily calories—yes, that is only for just one slice!

 Mellow Mushroom's Buffalo Chicken Pizza